Roseyroseo/Is_Less_More-Analyzing_Ratings_by_Recipe_Complexity/README.md

 As far as missing values in our data go, they can be mainly found in the `description`, `rating`, and `avg_rating` columns; which is reasonable since we've changed all ratings of 0 to missing to better represent unrated recipes, and not all recipes have a written description on the site.
 There's a single missing value for each `user_id`, `name`, and `review_date`, but these are trivial.

 Given that the missing values in `rating` are a result of unrated recipes, the missingness is directly tied to the fact that these recipes lack any user-provided rating, and this column has a missingness mechanism of NMAR since the missing values are specifically tied to the values themselves (the lack of user ratings).
 Since `avg_rating` is a column directly calculated from `rating` its missingness mechanism is MAR since the missing values in it depend on the `rating` column.
 Lastly, the missingness in the `description` column is also NMAR for the same reason `rating` is, the values are specifically tied to a lack of provided user description, and their missing status is specifically tied to the values themselves.
-We can try to do some permutation tests in order to check dependency along other columns.
+We can try to do some permutation tests in order to check dependency along other columns using the **difference in means** for missingness.

 Permutation test results for `description` column: